Nisarg-Vyas/iot-smart-exhaust-fan-esp32/README.md

 videos/
 ```

-You can download or view the demonstration directly from the GitHub repository.
+You can download the demonstration directly from the GitHub repository.

 ---